a-flyleaf/ygbtdm/scenes.md

 When players reach the surface, they're rewarded by supplies and weapons (a baseball bat)—except for Joce and Kay Lin, who as per penalty get jack shit.
 Joce leaves, Kay Lin follows; the camera lingers on a white-rotted hand rising from below.

-Trekking through the hazy, barren landscape, Joce insists there is no "we," and since she doesn't answer Kay Lin's questions about her own motives, Kay Lin won't answer hers.
+Trekking through the hazy, barren landscape, Joce insists there is no "we," and since she doesn't answer Kay Lin's questions about her own motives (the letter was inviting her to a "VR" test/experience, but she won't answer anything personal), Kay Lin won't answer hers.
 She also insists she doesn't need shelter.
 Their banter is interrupted by what sounds like someone crying, a strangled wail; Joce approaches despite Kay Lin's hesitation.
 The noise comes from a crevice underground; when Joce speaks, a humanoid rabbit-monster bursts out and lunges at her.
 Joce is absolutely no match and is quickly chased down.
 For a split second, she thinks she sees a human face in its mouth; the rabbit clamps down, and she blacks out.

 A "game over" screen flashes, along with two options: continue, quit.
 Though frazzled, Joce refuses to entertain the idea of leaving when Kay Lin is still in there, and slams continue; it produces a small drink.

-Joce finds the rabbit dead, semi-melted into the ground.
+Joce wakes to the rabbit dead, semi-melted into the ground.
 It was being choked by the same necklace as the first to fall, and has been blasted by some ambiguous warm liquid.
 Kay Lin's on standby, apparently having triggered the blast by using rubble to smash a nearby rock formation.
 Joce demands to know how she knew; Kay Lin admits she's familiar with this place, but doesn't know why she's here.
 (J: "Like an NPC."
 KL: "What?
 No—" J: "I'm joking.
 Partially.")
 Joce relents, and they leave to find shelter.

 Meanwhile, the grandstander, Addison, has kept a small group around, including a small boy Caleb who she lent a hand and now refuses to leave her side.
 (Minor detail: Addison's outfit has changed, and now includes an eight-pointed star pendant.)
 The group is approached by a rabbit-figure, apparently the owner of the white-rotted hand; mostly human, sans skull-mask.
 "White Rabbit" (WR) doesn't talk, but indicates they want to join the group; when Addison hesitates, WR takes her bat and smashes a nearby structure, blasting a hellrabbit no one noticed was there.
 Addison relents. ("...Sold.
 Welcome aboard.")